Nobaiha/EECS2311_Project_G4/README.md

 ## Requirements
 - JavaSE-1.8
+- Gradle

 ## Installing & Running
 You can install the project on to Eclipse in *two* ways.

 **1.**
-- Fork the project.
-- Clone the project on your computer with GitHub Desktop.
+- Clone the project.
-- Open eclipse.
 - Import it into eclipse.

 **2.**